Visit Major Attractions of Italy in this 7-Days Italy Tours

 Day 1: Arrival at Venice and Getting to know the place

 Venice is a land of dreams with some marvelous churches and narrow canals running throughout the city.
-The Venetian lagoon makes for most parts of the city and is decorated with colorful Gondolas who are awe-inspiring.
+The Venetian lagoon makes up most parts of the city and is decorated with colorful Gondolas that are awe-inspiring.
 It is at this place that you arrive today at the Marco Polo International Airport.
 You will meet your Italy Tour Agents at the airport who will take you to your pre-booked hotel.
 You can choose to take a private boat for this ride as well in the city which offers such pleasant rides.

 Day 2: Taking a Gondola Ride and visiting Murano, Burano, and Torcello in Venice

-Day 3 and Day 4: Visiting Florence – City Tour, Pitti Place
+Day 3 and Day 4: Visiting Florence City Tour, Pitti Place

 After having spent the night in Venice, you will meet your transfer in the morning towards Florence.
 The ride will take through the iconic hills and cypress trees in the vicinity of Tuscany before reaching the city of Florence.
 This city is known for taking forward the cradle of the Renaissance.
 Your Italy Travel Agent will take you to the remarkable historical places and architectures of Florence which are known for their engineering marvel.
-This place is often termed as an open-air museum where you can touch the artifacts and the preserved statues as well.
+This place is often termed an open-air museum where you can touch the artifacts and the preserved statues as well.
 The city has rolled out some new policies regarding that but for tourists, it has always been a freewheeling drive.
-The cathedral is the most iconic places in the city with a dome which is 375 feet tall.
+The cathedral is the most iconic place in the city with a dome that is 375 feet tall.

 On the fourth day, your agent will take you through the wide boulevards in the heart of the city center towards the renewed galleries of the Uffizi.
 It was the house of the magistrate of Florence in the 16th century.
-This has been turned into a museum which has a collection of artworks from the last heiress of the Medici who died in the 18th century.
+This has been turned into a museum that has a collection of artworks from the last heiress of the Medici who died in the 18th century.
 Check out The Annunciation by the legendary artist Leonardo da Vinci.
-There is much other important architecture in Florence which you would want to visit during the day while looking at the works of Raphael, Titian, and Tintoretto.
+There is much other important architecture in Florence that you would want to visit during the day while looking at the works of Raphael, Titian, and Tintoretto.

-Day 5 and Day 6: Visiting Rome – Pienza, Montalcino, Baroque
+Day 5 and Day 6: Visiting Rome Pienza, Montalcino, Baroque

-On the sixth day, your Italy Travel Agent will take you to the tour of the history of Rome and the history it has kept beneath itself.
+On the sixth day, your Italy Travel Agent will take you on a tour of the history of Rome and the history it has kept beneath itself.
 Check out the Trevi Fountain where the water flows through the rugged classical figure of Oceanus.
 Visit the Colosseum which is the living miracle of Roman Engineering while taking a stroll to the Roman Forum and the Palatine Hill.
-After visiting all of these, move on to the major attraction of St Peter’s Square which was crafted by Michelangelo in the 16th century.
-You will have to take a leap from 320 steps to reach to the top of the roof with another 330 steps to reach the Cupola which gives an unforgettable image of entire Rome.
+After visiting all of these, move on to the major attraction of St Peters Square which was crafted by Michelangelo in the 16th century.
+You will have to take a leap from 320 steps to reach to the top of the roof with another 330 steps to reach the Cupola which gives an unforgettable image of the entire Rome.
 There is a lot to be savored at night.

-Day 7 – Departure from Rome
+Day 7 Departure from Rome

-After having a grandiose tour of Rome and the neighboring cities of Venice and Florence which have cultural significance on Italy, now is the time to get a move on to the other parts with departure coming from Rome.
+After having a grandiose tour of Rome and the neighboring cities of Venice and Florence which have cultural significance in Italy, now is the time to get a move on to the other parts with departure coming from Rome.

 Learn more about leisure plans